-Of note is a significant number of patients waiting for a community bed, however significant focus remains on the delayed discharge position to support flow of patients through Forth Valley Royal Hospital and the community sites.
-Work is continuing in partnership, including third sector, to ensure appropriate care and to support timely discharge with care in the community, community intermediate care and community hospital facilities a high priority.
+Significant focus remains on the delayed discharge position to support flow of patients through Forth Valley Royal Hospital and the Community sites.
+Work is continuing in partnership to ensure appropriate care and to support timely discharge with care in the community, community intermediate care and community hospital facilities a high priority.

-Actions in place include enabling the right short term support at home through responsive community care and support, coordination of community support with less duplication and a more efficient support model, care home multi agency working, interim placements to care homes and third sector link worker based on the acute site.
-A number of further supporting actions continue to be developed.
+A number of actions are in place include enabling the right short term support at home through responsive community care and support, coordination of community support with less duplication and a more efficient support model, Care home multi agency working, interim placements to care homes, third sector link worker based on the acute site and review of Winter Plan template 2021/22, with implementation of agreed actions.
+A number of further supporting actions are being developed.

 3.4.
-Local Outcome: Experience - Complaints to Social Work Adult Services
+Local Outcome: Experience - Complaints to Social Work Adult Services completed within the timescale increased from 58% in 2020/21 to 60% by the end of the third quarter of 2021/2022.